oxidane/tmuxomatic/README.md

 Flex is an object-oriented windowgram editor.
 Its commands are visually expressive, naturally worded, logically ordered, and minimally documented.
 This simple command set can be used to make any conceivable windowgram -- likely more quickly and more easily than crafting by hand.
 Flex is intended for power users who want detailed windowgrams without the tedium of manual entry.

-There are five key concepts behind the flex command set:
+The key concepts behind the flex command set:

-* **Pane** -- Single character pane identifier representing one pane in a windowgram
+* **Pane**: Single character pane identifier representing one pane in a windowgram
-* **Group** -- String of one or more panes that together form a full rectange without gaps
+* **Group**: String of one or more panes that together form a full rectangle (normally without gaps)
-* **Edge** -- String of only those panes that border an edge (an imaginary line between panes)
+* **Edge**: String of panes that border an edge (the imaginary line between panes)
-* **Size** -- Sizes are expressed in exact characters, or contextually as percentages or multipliers
+* **Size**: Sizes are expressed in exact characters, or contextually as percentages or multipliers
-* **Direction** -- Cardinal directions (up, down, left, right), also used for windowgram and group edges
+* **Direction**: Cardinal directions (up, down, left, right), also used for windowgram and group edges

-Most of the flex commands combine one or more of these concepts to convey a visual expression.
-Take a look at the tutorial to see how these commands and concepts are used to easily manipulate a windowgram.
+Most flex commands combine one or more of these concepts to convey a visual expression.
+Take a look at the tutorial to see how these are used to easily manipulate a windowgram.

-# Flex Tutorial
+### Flex Tutorial

 Let's use flex to build a windowgram that previously required a lot of typing.
 Begin by opening the flex console on the session file `session_flexample`.
 Note that flex will create the file for you if it does not already exist.